7 Effective Time Management Tips for Dissertation WritingNeeraja Sankaran, Ph.D. | May 2, 2017

 Your dissertation is an important a rite of passage in your career.
-The fact that you have successfully defended your Ph.D. thesis is a sign that you are no longer a student but an independent scientist, capable of conceiving and executing a research project.
+The fact that you have successfully defended your Ph.D. thesis is a sign that you are no longer a student but an independent scientist with a Ph.D. degree, capable of conceiving and executing a research project.
 I’m sure you cannot wait to see that day, and I congratulate you in advance for it.

 But the road to this milestone can prove a bumpy one, fraught with hurdles, both anticipated and unexpected, or to borrow the famous words of a former American Secretary of Defense: "known unknowns and unknown unknowns.“